 John for many years suffered from heart disease and passed away at the age of 69 on Sept.
 22, 1944, and is buried with Esther in the Pennsville Baptist Cemetery.

-An annual Kooser Reunion is held in Fayette County.
+An annual Kooser Reunion has been held for years in Fayette County.
 The 2009 event was on July 25, 2009, at Shady Grove Park on Morgan Station Road, Lemont Furnace, near Uniontown.

 ~ Daughter Irene May (Kooser) Marthethe ~